The Stages of Your Florida Divorce

 If negotiations or mediation are unsuccessful, both sides will participate in a brief preliminary hearing or “case management conference” and then schedule the case for trial.
 During the trial, each party will put on evidence and which the court will consider and then make decisions regarding the issues in the case.

 At the Draper Law Office, we have attorneys who are experienced with helping clients through every stage of the divorce process and can provide the advice and support you need.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.